evanmayer/effex/README.md

 Conflict of Interest Statement
 ------------------------------
 I do not have explicit financial interest in the products or services of NVIDIA, RTL-SDR Blog, Nooelec, or any other equipment manufacturer.
-This code was developed by Evan Mayer without financial assistance or sponsorship from anyone.
+This code was developed by me without financial assistance or sponsorship from anyone.

 README.md Template from [writethedocs](https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/)